UCL-ARC/condenser-mkdocs/docs/terms_and_conditions.md

 resources such as data volumes and virtual machines.
 In this document, we refer to these as your resources.

-The terms of service on Condenser will be described in more detail by a forthcoming User Guidance and Responsibilities document.
+The terms of service on Condenser will be described by a forthcoming User Guidance and Responsibilities document.

 ## Commercial Services